Emma Batten -

 Author of Historical Fiction set on Kent's Romney Marsh.

 Romney Marsh is a fascinating place.
-Once under the sea, it has evolved over the last two centuries to be the low-lying land we see today.
+Once under the sea, it has evolved over the last two millennia to be the low-lying land we see today.
 The countryside can be bleak, but reed-lined drainage ditches and red-berried hawthorn have their own special beauty.
 The seaside villages can easily be dismissed if you look no further than the arcades and ice-cream shops, but they have a colourful history.
 And then there is the shingle spit at Dungeness: a truly unique landscape favoured by artists, film-makers and writers.

 What about the people who used to live there?
 We can only imagine what their lives were like.